mortazavilab/swan_vis/tutorials/getting_started.md

 	count_cols='hffc6_3')
 ```

-    Adding dataset HepG2_1 to the SwanGraph.
-    Adding dataset HepG2_2 to the SwanGraph.
-    Adding dataset HFFc6_1 to the SwanGraph.
-    Adding dataset HFFc6_2 to the SwanGraph.
-    Adding dataset HFFc6_3 to the SwanGraph.

 ##  <a name="save_load"></a>Saving and loading your SwanGraph

 Following this, you can save your SwanGraph so you can easily work with it again without re-adding all the data.